Hawaiian Airlines Business Class Airbus A330 Review

 – The infamous mai-tai before take-off

-I always look forward to trying brand-new aircraft interiors, and the ambiance the moment you step on-board added to the overall unique experience.
+I always look forward to trying brand-new aircraft interiors, and the ambiance the moment you step on board added to the overall unique experience.

 Hawaiian Airlines A330 Business In-Flight Entertainment

-Something first on this Hawaiian Airlines flight: the use of iPads for the in-flight entertainment instead of the standard seats equipped with personal TV screens.
+Something first on this Hawaiian Airlines flight: the use of iPads for in-flight entertainment instead of the standard seats equipped with personal TV screens.

-I’ve heard about airlines trying to eventually phase out personalized TV screens and replacing them with tablets (reducing the weight of the aircraft, among other reasons).
+I’ve heard about airlines trying to eventually phase out personalized TV screens and replace them with tablets (reducing the weight of the aircraft, among other reasons).
 So when I sat down and realized there weren’t any TV screens, I figured we would be given a tablet after take-off.

 And sure enough, the flight attendants passed around giant iPads about 15 minutes after airborne.